OpenDataServices/os4d/README.md

 If you are using Python 3.3 or newer, `venv` is included in the standard Python installation.

-1. Create a virtual environment called .ve.
+1. Create a virtual environment called .ve:
     a.
-Linux/MacOS users
+Linux/MacOS:

       ```bash
       python3 -m venv .ve
       ```

     a.
-Windows users
+Windows:

       ```bash
       py -m venv .ve
       ```

 1. Activate the virtual environment.
-You must run this command for each new terminal session.
+You must run this command for each new terminal session.:
     a.
-Linux/MacOS users
+Linux/MacOS:

       ```bash
       source .ve/bin/activate
       ```

     b.
-Windows users
+Windows:

       ```bash
       .\.ve\Scripts\activate